 Your child’s toes are numb or tingly

-Your child has pain that is not relieved by elevating the legs and using acetaminophen, or other prescribed pain medication
+Your child has pain that is not eased by raising the legs and using acetaminophen, or other prescribed pain medicine

 The cast develops any breaks, cracks, or sharp spots